zeromicro/go-zero/readme.md

    make sure goctl is executable.

-3. create the API file, like greet.api, you can install the plugin of goctl in vs code, api syntax is supported.
+3. Create the API file, like greet.api, you can install the plugin of goctl in vs code, api syntax is supported.

    ```go
    type (